Garryinio/TaskManager/README.md

 # TaskManager
-A really simple Task Manager build using Python and Flask To run
+A really simple Task Manager build using Python and Flask.
+To run
 1. First, pip install requirements.txt into an new or existing virtual environment.
 2. Open terminal at the project folder and type "flask run"